Donald Trump: 666, the Mark of the Beast?

 industry's normal rate.
 More than 16,000 were foreclosures on reverse mortgages,

-which are typically taken out by elderly retirees and other senior citizens age
+which are typically taken out by senior citizens age

 62 and older.
 One "widow foreclosure" was over 27 cents and the victim was 90